 Plan your activities and places of interests you want to visit

-I’m sure you’ve done your research on your destination country and have an idea of the activities you want to do over there, places to visit or food you want to try.
 Use inspirations from tour companies’ websites to plan your day.
 Note it all how you are going to spend each day, if possible write down train timings in advance to travel stress free.
-Make the most of free walking tours in available, they are absolutely worth it and you learn a lot more about the place (you might have to give a little tip by end of the tour, to show appreciation).
+Make the most of free walking tours available, they are absolutely worth it and you learn a lot more about the country.
+Research on the main attractions.

 Next is to start packing and catch your flight!